ellisonbg/py4science/book/getting_started.rst

    a.__hash__         a.__rmul__      a.isalpha     a.rjust

 Each of these methods can be queried similarly with the ``?`` operator as above.
 For more details on Python strings and their companion sequence types, see `string methods
 <http://docs.python.org/library/stdtypes.html#string-methods>`_.
 The
-"double underscore" methods are special methods that make strings act like strings, and are not important for users of the basic string types.
-There are many other basic methods that *are* quite useful.
-Use the ``?`` operator in ipython to get basic help on any of these methods.
+"double underscore" methods are special methods that make strings act like strings, and are not important for most users of the basic string services.
+There are many other basic methods that *are* quite useful, and we can use the ``?`` operator in IPython to get basic help on any of these methods.

 .. sourcecode:: ipython